GluuFederation/flex/admin-ui/docs/testing.md

 ## Knip and tests

+knip scans test files, so unused fixtures, helpers, and exports inside `__tests__/` get flagged like any other dead code.

-knip uses production imports to decide if a module is used.
-Test files don't count.
-A `jest.mock(...)` that _replaces_ a module doesn't keep the production file alive in knip's view.
-If knip flags a module you know is in use, check whether the test mocks it _instead of_ importing it.
+Liveness still comes from production imports: a `jest.mock(...)` that _replaces_ a module doesn't keep the production file alive in knip's view.
+If knip flags a module you know is in use, check whether a test mocks it _instead of_ importing it.

+knip can't trace `jest.requireActual('<path>')` (a dynamic string require), so a helper consumed only that way looks unused.
+List it in `knip.json` `entry`, as `plugins/user-claims/__tests__/cedarTestHelpers.ts` is.